austin81c/spot-playback-sdk/README.md

 # spot-playback-sdk
-Fun times with metadat and streaming audio!
+Fun times with metadata and streaming audio!